nvhoanganh/demotron-anthony/README.md

 # run load test against this new Website
 k6 run -e PUBLIC_IP=<EXTERNAL-IP> loadtests/sock-shop.js

-# go to NR1, select Kubernetes and click on Live debugging with Pixie and select "px/http_request_stats"
+# go to New Relic One, select Kubernetes and click on Live debugging with Pixie and select "px/http_request_stats"
 # you will see traffic going into the cluster

 # run a custom Pixie script to see the MongoDB connections